RenderKit/oidn/README.md

 its own operations (e.g. rendering).
 Passing multiple queues is not intended to be used for different physical devices but just for a single SYCL root-device which consists of multiple sub-devices (e.g. Intel® Data Center GPU Max Series having multiple Xe-Stacks/tiles).
+The only supported SYCL backend is oneAPI Level Zero.

 For CUDA and HIP, pairs of CUDA/HIP device IDs and corresponding streams can be specified but the current implementation supports only one pair.